 Take a musical cruise with us and explore the rich musical culture of the Eastern Mediterranean Sea as we play songs and show instruments from this fascinating area.

 This presentation highlights unique folk instruments and captivating music played around the Eastern shores of this great sea.
-From the Greek islands to the Turkish coastline and down to Egypt, the music from these ancient lands has enchanted pharos, kings and emperors throughout their long history.
+From the Greek islands to the Turkish coastline and down to Egypt, the music from these ancient lands has enchanted pharos, kings and emperors throughout it’s long history.

 Learn about the dances of Greece, the drum language of Egypt, and see the evolution of musical instruments from ancient to modern times.

-With printable materials available to enhance the learning experience, we give historical anecdotes, show similarities between varied cultures, give interactive demonstrations of musical traditions and talk about our own unique experiences when traveling to Greece and Turkey.
+We give historical anecdotes, show similarities between varied cultures, give interactive demonstrations of musical traditions and talk about our own unique experiences when traveling to Greece and Turkey.

 Enjoyable for all ages, this show offers a musical and visual introduction to the cultures and history of the Eastern Mediterranean!